 Carrier herbs help to target Bartonella symptoms

-Patients experience a dramatic reduction of their Bartonella symptoms when houttuynia is combined with other special herbs, called “carrier herbs.”
+Patients experience a dramatic reduction of their Bartonella symptoms when microparticle houttuynia is combined with other special herbs, called “carrier herbs.”
 Carrier herbs are like taxis that “carry” other herbs into specific parts of the body.
 If a patient has burning legs or feet, then an herb called “dipsacus” or Japanese teasel root can carry houttuynia into the lower extremities.
-Cinnamon Twigs are used to carry houttuynia into the lymph system, the hands, and feet.
+Cinnamon twigs are used to carry houttuynia into the lymph system, the hands, and feet.
 Kudzu is used to deliver houttuynia into the shoulders and neck.
 Adding organ protecting herbs also helps to reduce Bartonella symptoms.

 Other herbs help to protect your organs against a Bartonella infection